 How do I get paid for my shares?

-One hurdle is that the EOT will probably need to borrow money to fund the purchase from you.
-This can be a challenge but there are lenders out there who are familiar with these strategies, so if this is of interest, we can help.
+There are lenders out there who are familiar with these strategies, so if this is of interest, we can help.

 If you have questions about establishing an EOT for your company, please contact us.